dysphie/nmrih-team-healing/README.md

 ## Sharing supplies

+Currently only available in experimental builds, tagged as "pre-release" in the [releases](github.com/dysphie/nmrih-team-healing/releases) section.

 Equip a medical supply and use secondary attack (Default: Right-click) on another player to give it to them.

 <img src="https://user-images.githubusercontent.com/11559683/130325710-7889c61b-49b5-4895-85ce-866f48c0f4fd.png" height="400">